What is PubMed?

 How to Access PubMed

-There is a link to Pubmed on the Health Sciences Library's home page. (hsl.lib.unc.edu)
+There is a link to Pubmed on the Health Sciences Library's home page. (www.hsl.lib.unc.edu)

 Select PubMed on this page, or on other campus library pages.
 PubMed links on library webpages are coded to add the Find @ UNC button that links you to full-text online articles.

-When the article is not available online, Find @ UNC links to a page with options to look for print in the library catalog or to request the article via Interlibrary Loan.
+When the article is not available online in the UNC Libraries collections, the Find @ UNC button links to a page with options to look for print in the library catalog or to request the article via Interlibrary Loan.

 Sample PubMed Article Record